AmelZulji/snakemakeR/README.md

 `snakemakeR` helps R-first analysts capture the small but repetitive step of drafting a minimal Snakemake S4 scaffold.
-Instead of copying code between projects, you can pull in a vetted template or paste it directly into the RStudio editor and immediately focus on the parts of the pipeline that matter.
+Instead of copying code between projects, you can generate a vetted snippet or paste it directly into the RStudio editor and immediately focus on the parts of the pipeline that matter.

 ## Why snakemakeR?

 - Works entirely in R, making it easy to slot into existing scripts.
-- Keeps the S4 class definition in one packaged template so fixes stay in sync.
+- Keeps the S4 class definition in one helper so fixes stay in sync.
 - Provides both textual and RStudio editor helpers, depending on your workflow.